Thursday, August 8, 2024

 Or bloody old Bonney will string up yer neck!

 Bonney's death certificate is very nonstandard.
 Like the Series 17 documents, it's rolled in the traditional LDD burgundy ribbon, but the document is cut in a unique shape and isn't a classic death certificate for the brand.
 Bonney's is shaped like a tattered Jolly Roger with sulfur-symbol bones, and merely declares her date of death without a second poem.
-LDD Bonney died on October 8, 1722, while the real Bonney disappeared after 1720 and her date of death is unknown.
+LDD Bonney died on October 8, 1722, while the real Bonny disappeared after 1720 and her date of death is unknown.
 LDD's deathdate feels like a fair guess within the range after the real person's disappearance.

 The certificate confirms the LDD character's full name is Anne Bonney, and the fact that it's so close makes it all the more frustrating that it's spelled wrong!
 If her first name were left unknown or were actually different, then the misspelling could be taken as her being a more separate entity.
 Oh well.